spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 This script is mostly standard C# code that you could find in any game built with Unity Engine.
 There are a few parts which are specific to the SpatialOS GDK though, let's break those down:

 * `[WorkerType(WorkerUtils.UnityClient)]`<br/>
 This `WorkerType` annotation marks this `MonoBehaviours` to only be enabled for a specific worker-type.
-In this case, this `Monobehaviour` will only be enabled on `UnityClient` client-workers, ensuring that it will never run on your server-workers.
+In this case, this `MonoBehaviour` will only be enabled on `UnityClient` client-workers, ensuring that it will never run on your server-workers.

 > While we also separate our prefabs by worker types, its good practice to annotation `MonoBehaviour`s that are worker specific with `WorkerType` annotations.<br/><br/>It makes it explicit to the reader where the `MonoBehaviour` should run and serves as a safety check against accidentally putting this behaviour on a prefab meant for a different worker type.

 * `[Require] private HealthPickupReader healthPickupReader;`<br/>
 This is a `Reader` object, which allows you to interact with your SpatialOS components easily at runtime.
 In particular, this is a `HealthPickupReader`, which allows you to access the value of the `HealthPickup` component of the underlying linked entity.
 For more information about Readers, see the [Reader API]({{urlRoot}}/content/gameobject/readers-writers#reader-api).

-> The `[Reqiure]` annotation on the `HealthPickupReader` is very important.
+> The `[Require]` annotation on the `HealthPickupReader` is very important.
 This tells the GDK to [inject]({{urlRoot}}/content/glossary#inject) this object when its requirements are fulfilled.
 A Reader's requirements is that the underlying SpatialOS component is checked out on your worker-instance, regardless of authority. <br/><br/>**A `Monobehaviour` will only be enabled if all required objects have their requirements satisfied.**

 * `healthPickupReader.OnUpdate += OnHealthPickupComponentUpdated;`<br/>
 Here, we bind a method to an event on the `Reader`.
 This means that whenever the `HealthPickup` component is updated, we will trigger a callback on `OnHealthPickupComponentUpdated`.
 This allow you to react to changes in components.